ncapps/python-workout/README.md

-# Notes and Exercies from Python Workout by Reuven Lerner
+# Notes and Exercises from Python Workout by Reuven Lerner

 ## Ch 1 Numeric Types